elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_setup.md

 ## Configuring Elm within Phoenix

 Phoenix front-end assets are located in the `assets` folder.
-Let's go to the command-line and navigate to that directory.
+Let's go to the command line and navigate to that directory.

 Open the existing `package.json` file that Phoenix gives us by default: